scala/docs.scala-lang/overviews/macros/annotations.md

    then the owner and then its companion as specified by the previous rule.
 1. Annottees can expand into whatever number of trees of any flavor, and the compiler will then transparently replace the input trees of the macro with its output trees.
+1. If a class expands into both a class and a module having the same name, they become companions.
+   This way it is possible to generate a companion object for a class even if that companion was not declared explicitly.
-1. Except for top-level expansions that must retain the number of annottees, their flavors and their names.
+1. Top-level expansions must retain the number of annottees, their flavors and their names, with the only exception that a class might expand into a same-named class plus a same-named module, in which case they automatically become companions as per previous rule.
-   (Otherwise it wouldn't be able to provide a deterministic expansion scheme).

 Here's a possible implementation of the `identity` annotation macro.
 The logic is a bit complicated, because it needs to take into account the cases when `@identity` is applied to a value or type parameter.
 Excuse us for a low-tech solution,